Vitamin B12 total synthesis: The alternative approach to cobyric acid synthesis

-Starting in fall of 1969 with the B-C-component of the A/B approach and a ring-D precursor prepared from the enantiomer of the starting material leading to the ring-B precursor, it took PhD student Walter Fuhrer less than one and a half years to translate the photochemical model corrin synthesis into a synthesis of dicyano-cobalt(III)-5,15-bisnor-a,b,d,e,g-pentamethyl-cobyrinate-c-N,N-dimethylamide-f-nitrile 2 (fig. 4), the common corrinoid intermediate on the way to cobyric acid.
-At Harvard, the very same intermediate 2 was obtained around the same time by coupling the ring-D differentiated Harvard A-D-component (available in spring 1971) with the ETH B-C-component, applying the condensation methods developed earlier using the undifferentiated A-D-component.
+Starting in fall of 1969, with the B–C component of the A/B approach and a ring D precursor prepared from the enantiomer of the starting material leading to the ring B precursor, it took PhD student Walter Fuhrer less than one and a half years to translate the photochemical model corrin synthesis into a synthesis of 2 (Figure 4), the common corrinoid intermediate on the synthetic pathway to cobyric acid.
+At Harvard, intermediate 2 was obtained around the same time by coupling the ring D-differentiated Harvard A–D component (available in spring 1971) with the ETH B–C component, applying the condensation methods developed earlier using the undifferentiated A–D component.

-Thus, in spring 1971, two different routes to a common corrinoid intermediate 2 (fig. 4) along the way to cobyric acid had become available, one requiring 62 chemical steps (Harvard/ETH A/B approach), the other 42 (ETH A/D approach).
-In both approaches, the four peripheral rings derived from enantiopure precursors possessing the correct sense of chiral, thereby circumventing major stereochemical problems in the buildup of the ligand system.
-In the construction of the A/D-junction by the A/D-secocorrin→corrin cycloisomerization, formation of two A/D-diastereomers had to be expected.
-Using cadmium(II) as the coordinating metal ion led to a very high diastereoselectivity in favor of the natural A/D-trans-isomer.
+In the spring of 1971, two different routes to the common corrinoid intermediate 2 (Figure 4) had become available.
+The Harvard/ETH A/B approach required 62 synthetic steps, while the ETH A/D approach required 42.
+In both approaches, the four peripheral rings were derived from enantiopure precursors possessing the correct sense of chirality, thereby circumventing major stereochemical problems in the buildup of the ligand system.
+In the construction of the A/D junction by the A/D-seco-corrin→corrin cycloisomerization, the formation of two A/D-diastereomers was expected.
+The use of cadmium(II) as the coordinating metal ion led to a very high diastereoselectivity in favor of the natural A/D-trans-isomer.

-Once the corrin structure was formed by either approach, the three C-H-chirogenic centers at the periphery adjacent to the chromophore system turned out to be prone to epimerizations with exceptional ease.
-This required a separation of diastereomers after most of the chemical steps in this advanced stage of the syntheses.
-It was fortunate indeed that, just around that time, the technique of high pressure liquid chromatography (HPLC) had been developed in analytical chemistry.
-HPLC became an indispensable tool in both laboratories; its use in the B_{12} project, pioneered by Jakob Schreiber at ETH, was the earliest application of the technique in natural product synthesis.
+Once the corrin structure was formed by either approach, the three C–H stereocenters at the periphery adjacent to the chromophore system turned out to be prone to epimerization.
+This required a separation of diastereomers in an advanced stage of the syntheses.
+Coincidentally, the technique of high pressure liquid chromatography (HPLC) had been newly-developed; the technique became an indispensable tool in both laboratories.
+The use of HPLC in the B_{12} project, pioneered by Jakob Schreiber at ETH, was the earliest application of the technique in natural product synthesis.